jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 This is a beautiful home in a neat neighborhood on the Kansas side of Kansas City.
 There are plenty of great restaurants and activities to do nearby.

 But of course, we didn’t come for any of that.
-We came for the friendships, the house, and for the competition!
+We came for the friendships, the house, and for the Ludum Dare 57 game jam competition!

 <i>And what a competition it was.</i>